 4. Crazy Dog Mini Train-Me!
 Chicken Training Treats

-• No corn, soy, or artificial flavors for dogs with sensitivities
+- No corn, soy, or artificial flavors: Good for ingredient-conscious buyers

 5. Crazy Dog Mini Train-Me!
 Beef Training Treats 10 oz

-• No corn, soy, or artificial flavors for ingredient-conscious buyers
+- No corn, soy, or artificial flavors: Appeals to ingredient-focused buyers

 Buying Guide: How to Choose the Best Train Me Dog Treats